-Per U nit Total Public offering price \$ 10.00 \$ 150,000,000 Underwriting discounts and commissions (1) \$ 0.20 \$ 3,000,000 Proceeds, before expenses, to Growth Capital Acquisition Corp. \$ 9.80 \$ 147,000,000
+Per Unit Total Public offering price \$ 10.00 \$ 150,000,000 Underwriting discounts and commissions (1) \$ 0.20 \$ 3,000,000 Proceeds, before expenses, to Growth Capital Acquisition Corp. \$ 9.80 \$ 147,000,000

 (1) We will also pay \$100,000 to Roth Capital Partners, LLC, our "qualified independent underwriter."
-See the section of the prospectus titled "Underwriting (Conflicts of Interest)" beginning on page 146 for a description of compensation and other items of value payable to the underwriters.
+See the section of the prospectus titled "Underwriting (Conflicts of Interest)" beginning on page 144 for a description of compensation and other items of value payable to the underwriters.

-Of the proceeds we receive from this offering and the sale of the private placement units described in this prospectus, \$150.0 million or \$172.5 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case) will be deposited into a trust account in the United States at J.P.
-Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee, and \$1.655 million will be available to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
+Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$125 million or \$143.75 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case) will be deposited into a trust account in the United States at J.P.
+Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee, and \$1.68 million will be available to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.

 The underwriters are offering the units for sale on a firm commitment basis.
-The underwriters expect to deliver the units to the purchasers on or about , 2020.
+The underwriters expect to deliver the units to the purchasers on or about February 2, 2021.